RMerl/asuswrt-merlin.ng/README-merlin.txt

    - Advanced Wireless client list display, including automated refresh
    - Redesigned layout of the various System Log sections
    - Editable fields for some pages
-   - User-provided SSL certificate
    - Advanced traffic classification report

-Some features that first appeared in Asuswrt-Merlin have since been integrated/enabled/re-implemented in the official firmware:
+Note that a number of features which first appeared in Asuswrt-Merlin have since been integrated/implemented in the official firmware, such as OpenVPN support.

-- HTTPS webui
-- Turning WPS button into a radio on/off toggle
-- Use shorter share names (folder name only)
-- WakeOnLan web interface (with user-entered preset targets)
-- clickable MACs on the client list for lookup in the OUI database
-- Display active/tracked network connections
-- VPN client connection state report
-- OpenVPN client and server
-- Configurable IPv6 firewall
-- Persistent JFFS partition
-- The various MAC/IP selection pulldowns will also display hostnames when possible instead of just NetBIOS names
-- SSHD
-- Improved compatibility with 3TB+ and Advanced Format HDDs
-- Display the Ethernet port states
-- Disk spindown after user-configurable inactivity timeout

 Installation